 At Midlothian Physiotherapy LLP, we realise that our patients are all different, have different problems, different priorities, different demands on their time, and have different goals.
-Therefore we always individualise your physio treatment and rehabilitation programme to your needs after a thorough assessment of your problems, goals and the amount of time available.
+Therefore our goal is to always tailor your physio input and rehabilitation programme to your specific needs after a thorough assessment of your problems, goals and the amount of time you have available.

-Therefore you won’t necessarily receive all of the physio treatment modalities discussed below.
-This may be because the treatment method is just not helpful in your particular problem, there may be a more appropriate treatment approach for you and your problem or the treatment method may in fact be contraindicated or unsafe for use with your particular problem.
-Additionally it may be the case that some other non musculoskeletal medical problem is the reason that a particular treatment modality is contraindicated.
-For example if you have a clotting disorder this would contraindicate the use of acupuncuture.
-As a side note this last point is one of the reasons why your physiotherapist will ask seemingly unconnected questions to your presenting problem about your general health and past medical history.
+It may be the case that some other non musculoskeletal medical problem is the reason that a particular modality is contraindicated.
+For example if you have a clotting disorder this would contraindicate the use of manual therapy.
+As a side note this last point is one of the reasons why your physiotherapist will ask seemingly unconnected and what may appear to be irrelevant questions about your general health and past medical history.

 Your physio will first take a thorough history as discussed here, they will then thoroughly assess you and your problem by carrying out an objective assessment as discussed here.
-Once they have done this they will make a plan in conjunction with you to return you to your desired level of function to and manage your pain, discomfort or other symptoms such as numbness or pins and needles.
+Once they have done this, they will make a plan in conjunction with you to return you to your desired level of function and to manage your pain, discomfort or other symptoms.

-However it is important to remember that your treatment plan is not set in stone and your physiotherapist will discuss how the plan evolves as your recovery progresses and perhaps even more importantly if you don’t make progress.
-It is important to bear in mind that different treatment modalities are more relevant at different stages of recovery.
-Therefore expect things to change as time goes on, as modalities that are helpful on day 1 are not necessary helpful on day 20.
+However it is important to remember that your treatment plan is not set in stone and your physiotherapist will discuss with you how the plan evolves as your recovery progresses.
+It is important to bear in mind that different approaches are more relevant at different stages of recovery.
+Therefore expect things to change as time goes on, as approaches that are helpful on day 1 may not be necessary helpful on day 20.